How to Become an Applied Behavior Analyst in Louisiana

 OR

-Supervised independent fieldwork is conducted outside the scope of your master’s program, usually in a working clinic or practice, where you may conduct assessments, design behavior analysis programs, or oversee implementation of such programs while under the supervision of an LBA.
+Supervised fieldwork can be conducted within or outside the scope of your master’s program, usually in a working clinic or practice, where you may conduct assessments, design behavior analysis programs, or oversee implementation of such programs while under the supervision of an LBA.

 Step 3.
 Pass a Nationally Recognized Examination in Behavior Analysis